knative/test-infra/README.md

 ### TestGrid

 Knative provides a [health dashboard](https://testgrid.knative.dev/) to show test, code and release health for each repo.
-It covers key areas such as continous integration, code coverage, nightly release, conformance, performance and etc.
+It covers key areas such as continuous integration, code coverage, nightly release, conformance, performance and etc.

 ### E2E Testing